 Let us understand the importance of advanced reports and its benefits in providing high-standard customer support.

 If you're sick of manually counting client requests using post-it notes and spreadsheets, you need a solution that offers out-of-the-box reports that automatically convert raw numbers into visual data.
-This is when customer service software comes in handy.
+This is when customer service ticketing system comes in handy.
 Customer service reports give an overview of all customer care requests so you can keep track of trends, which allows you to discover areas for improvement, manage your support team's workload and schedules, and, most importantly, ensure your customers' expectations are fulfilled.

 The “number of requests received” report displays the number of client inquiries you have received in the past day.
 Knowing the number of requests you receive allows you to detect customer service patterns and plan and schedule your support crew.
 For example, if you observe a spike in requests on Saturdays and Sundays, it may indicate that you should plan your staff to work on the weekends.
 Another example may be that the number of requests doubles overnight owing to the effectiveness of the new email marketing campaign.
 As a result, the next time your marketing team intends to send out an email campaign, you'll know to book in extra personnel the next day in order to respond to these requests in a timely manner.